 As for advantage #1, clipping and unclipping were still not instant for me.
 I suppose you get quicker after a while, but clipping would still be complicated by a moving band for chin comfort which can easily get between the 2 parts.

-Overall, Marker's Consort 2.0 is not a bad winter sport helmet, it's just not quite good enough to convince me to pay that price to use it instead of a regular helmet, in my use case (which does not include any activity other than cycling), when all things are considered.
+Overall, Marker's Consort 2.0 is not a bad winter sport helmet.
+I wasn't convinced enough to use it instead of a regular helmet in my use case (which does not include any activity other than cycling), but it will surely be worth its price for others.
+If it had integrated lights, I would buy it.